bhansconnect/chip8_op_test/README.md

 Clearly roc will be immutable and others will not, but we still map as close as we can.

 Hopefully, this gives us a good optimization target for the roc interpretter.

+TODO: build out a real platform for roc and get it executing the same as everything else once supported.